 More details on stub creation can be found in the Stubbing and Advanced stubbing articles.

-For a more in-depth look at how WireMock Cloud can be used with a manual approch, see the exploratory testing tutorial.
+For a more in-depth look at how WireMock Cloud can be used with a manual approach, see the exploratory testing tutorial.

 Swagger and OpenAPI import